 Leo is a sophomore from La Porte, Indiana, majoring in Education Policy and Political Science.
 He has served in Congress since July 2023.

 The Recorder is responsible for managing Congressional documentation and records.
 The Recorder types up the agenda and minutes of each Congressional meeting and distributes them to Representatives.
-The Recorder oversees Congress's Central Drive, a publicly accessible repository of bills, vote records, agendas, minutes, membership rosters, Congressional rules, and more.
+The Recorder oversees the Records of Congress through a publicly accessible repository of bills, vote records, agendas, minutes, membership rosters, Congressional rules, and more.

-Press Secretary: Maddi Sponsel, Representative of Off-Campus Housing
+Press Secretary: Fatime Djour, Representative of Off-Campus Housing

 The Press Secretary is responsible for Congress's public-facing communications and the Congressional pages here on the IUSG website.
 The Press Secretary works with the executive-branch Office of Communications and Engagement to co-manage IUSG's social media presence.